INFORMATION about

 Pensions should be understood in the context of the rest of your financial planning.
 You should think about how much you can afford to contribute regularly, while taking into account your age – you can’t take money out of your pension scheme until you’re 55 (this is expected to rise to 57 in 2028), and many of the benefits of adding further contributions to a pension plan are withdrawn after you turn 75.

-You should also think about any existing pension savings you have and how close you are to your Annual and Lifetime Allowances.
+You should also think about any existing pension savings you have and how close you are to your Annual Allowance.

 The Coutts Invest Pension can only accept contributions from your own personal account.
 It cannot accept employer or third party contributions.